Reviews and entertainment articles by Dave Simpson

 Other returning cast members include Skylar Astin as Beca’s boyfriend and Treblemaker counterpart, Jesse.
 Although, oddly enough, he plays a greatly reduced part this time.
 Despite having graduated, Anna Camp’s Aubrey is worked back into the plot in a way that feels natural and necessary, while Alexis Knapp, Hana Mae Lee and Ester Dean reprise their roles as Stacie, Lilly and Cynthia-Rose, respectively.
 All three continue to exhibit the same unique quirks that differentiated them from the pack last time, ensuring that the supporting cast is kept interesting and memorable.
 That being said, fellow Bellas Jessica and Ashley, portrayed by Kelley Jakle and Shelley Regner, end up being fairly interchangeable background characters; a fact that is humorously alluded to onscreen when Beca admits that she’s never been sure which of them is which.

 Newcomer Birgitte Hjort Sørensen does well with her tongue-in-cheek turn as de facto villain, Kommissar.
-She and her a capella ensemble Das Sound Machine serve as delightfully over-the-top adversaries, despite her sidekick Pieter’s dialogue falling a lot flatter than her own.
+She and her a cappella ensemble Das Sound Machine serve as delightfully over-the-top adversaries, despite her sidekick Pieter’s dialogue falling a lot flatter than her own.
 The best new addition though is Keegan-Michael Key as Beca’s boss, whose arrogant attitude and berating of his underling/nephew Dax is consistently entertaining.

 While inevitably some participants get a lot more screen time than others, the cast is remarkably well balanced considering its size.
 The filmmakers know who works best front and centre and who is better left as backup, meaning that everyone gets a degree of focus that feels appropriate to their role.
 This results in a well rounded and colourful narrative, made all the more engaging by the fact that those involved seemed to be having a genuinely good time in bringing it to life.

 Whether you’re a fan of the franchise or you’re just looking for a fun few hours at the cinema, Pitch Perfect 2 definitely delivers.
 Loaded with laughs, warmth, compelling characters and a splendid soundtrack, this is a thoroughly enjoyable summer comedy that will leave you with a smile on your face as the credits roll.
-To sum it up in its own terminology, it’s acca-awesome!
+To sum it up in its own terminology, it’s aca-awesome!

 Follow @davesimpson1 on Twitter for notifications about new posts.